Rent Repayment Order

 How will the council support me with my application?

-The environmental health officer will let you know if you are eligible to apply for an RRO and they will also be able to support your application to the FTT by providing evidence (such as a witness statement), to support your application.
+One of our Environmental Health Officers will let you know if you are eligible to apply for a Rent Repayment Order.
+They will also be able to support your application to the First Tier Tribunal by providing evidence (such as a witness statement).

 Can one tenant act on behalf of all tenants?